abbychau/gtsdb/README.md

 Explanation:
 - This benchmark does 50% read and 50% write operations to 100 different keys(devices).
-- The benchmark is run on a 13th Gen Intel(R) Core(TM) i7-13700KF CPU.
 - It performs 249386 operations in 22.267 seconds.
 The operations include read and write operations.

 ## Todo